 Justification

-ign scenario for long term habitat loss as per hase but assuming that foundations will be removed but le protection will be left in situ.
+scenario for long term habitat loss as per operational ing that foundations will be removed but scour and vill be left in situ.

-igh scenario as per construction phase.
+scenario as per construction phase.

 Table 3.12: Impacts scoped out of the assessment for fish and shellfish ecology.